HATipsByLarry/LD2410-Zones/README.md

 Step 5: Adjust the Radar max Move and Radar max Still distances to match the end of zone 3 or where ever you want the detection to end.
 Keep in mind that this measurement is in meters so again convert your measurements to meters.
 The max is 8 meters.

-Step 6: repeat steps 1 through 5 for your other sensors.
+Step 6: Repeat steps 1 through 5 for your other sensors.

 Your automations can trigger based on what zone the person is in